nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 ### Role

-This function needs a Role with at least these permissions :
+This function needs a Role with at least these permissions : (Replace us-west-1 by the region where these functions are deployed)

 ```
   {